Shivangi Prajapati

 Determining how this disorder will progress in the long term is challenging.
 Still, the good news is that lifestyle and dietary changes, like adopting apple cider vinegar, can prevent recurring or worsening skin conditions.
 Let’s know how.

-Many people consider natural remedies like Apple Cider Vinegar (ACV) effective for managing vitiligo because they address underlying factors that lead to depigmentation.
+Many people consider natural remedies like apple cider vinegar effective for managing vitiligo because they address underlying factors that lead to depigmentation.
 Although it may not provide a cure, using ACV for vitiligo can offer some benefits.

 • Antibacterial and Antifungal Properties: ACV may help reduce infections or microbial imbalances that aggravate vitiligo symptoms.